pablocarrillo/mailclient/README.md

 This wrapper pretends to ease email sending in python.
 Smtplib is not very comfortable to use.

-This is a work in progress, right now you can't even send attachments.

 #### Examples
 Always import mail